Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_streaming_integration/data_engineering_streaming_integration.md

 In today's fast-paced business environment, companies are facing increasing competition.
 Those that can effectively leverage the value of their data to drive improved outcomes will have the upper hand.
 With the ever-increasing volume and availability of data from sources such as IoT devices, mobile devices, and websites, there is a growing need for real-time data processing.

-This quickstart is a part of a series covering various aspects of wваorking with Streaming Data in Snowflake:
+This quickstart is a part of a series covering various aspects of working with Streaming Data in Snowflake:

 * **Streaming Data Integration with Snowflake (this very guide)** - This guide will focus on design patterns and building blocks for data integration within Snowflake